AD-SDL/wei/docs/source/pages/concepts/workflow.rst

 - Metadata: defines information about the workflow as a whole
 - Modules (Optional): lists the modules used in the workflow
-- Flowdef: a sequence of steps to execute
+- Flowdef: a sequence of Steps to execute

 As an example, consider the following Workflow file: